electricimp/examples/Microsoft_Azure_Examples/MS_IoTCentral_AssetTracking_Demo/README.md

 ![Name Device Template](./imgs/MS_IoTCentral_Create_Dev_Template.png)

 3. After creating a device template your first simulated device will be automatically created.
+You will automatically be redirected to the Device Details page for your your simulated device.
 You can edit the device name and upload a photo if desired.

+#### Create Device Template Measurements

-4. Next we need to match the data that the imp is sending via the application code with the device template we are creating.
-For this application our telemetry data will include *temperature*, *humidity*, and *acceleration*.
-We will also track device state and an *accelerationAlert*
+The Device Detail page will default to the **Measurements** tab.
+To configure the measurements we need to match the data that the imp is sending via the application code with our device template.
+For this application our measurements will include telemetry, state and event data.
+Our telemetry data will include *temperature*, *humidity*, and *acceleration*.
+We will track device online/offline state, and we will configure one event, *accelerationAlert*.
+Follow the steps below to configure the device template measurements.

-5. Add **temperature** to the device template:
+1. Add **temperature** to the device template:
  - Click **+ New Measurement**
  - Select **Telemetry**.